spacemeat/pyke/README.md

 ### Argument aliases

 These are convenient shorthands for complex overrides, override-action pairs, or whatever you like.
-Their values cannot contain other argument alias names, but *can* contain action aliases, and are otherwise exactly as you'd type them on the CLI.
+Their values cannot contain other argument alias names, but *can* contain action aliases, and are otherwise exactly as you'd type them on the CLI (except you don't need to enquote things that the shell might interpret).
 Multiple values must be housed in a list.
 Each config file adds to the list of argument aliases.

 ### Action aliases